LincaMarius/ISAP-1_Logisim_Simulation/README.md

 The implementation of the Control Unit block in Logisim is shown in the following figure:

 ![ Figure 9 ](/Pictures/Figure9.png)

+Since all instructions are considered as the NOP instruction, we will have a maximum number of steps equal to 2, the NEXT signal resets the Step Counter in step T3.

 The complete schematic of the ISAP-1 computer that correctly executes the NOP instruction is shown in the following figure: